CloudHealth/helm/README.md

 <!-- SPDX-License-Identifier: Apache-2.0 -->
 # CloudHealth Kubernetes Collector Agent Helm Chart

-[CloudHealth](https://www.cloudhealthtech.com/) is a Cloud Management Solution.
-CloudHealth provides long-term, trended visibility into container resource utilization by service and team.
-The module helps you discover which services are consuming the most resources and identify opportunities for optimization.
+[CloudHealth](https://www.cloudhealthtech.com/) is a multi-cloud cost optimization solution that enables businesses to simplify cloud financial management, streamline operations, and strengthen security and compliance.

-To use this functionality, use this helm chart to deploy the collector agent into each Kubernetes cluster in your environment.
+To avail this functionality, use this helm chart to deploy the collector agent into each Kubernetes cluster in your environment.

 ## TL;DR